 - Degree-seeking students and Certificate students are able to go online to register for courses beginning on the first day of pre-registration until the first day of classes.
 Students will be issued a PIN number by their Advisor.
 Registering with the PIN allows the registration to be "pending." - Student registrations are not official until the advisor has approved the registration through Empower.
-Students must press the "Submit Preferred Order and Notify" button on the registration screen to ensure the advisor receives an emailed request to approve the registration. - First-semester freshman will register with their advisor during the mandatory new student orientation the week before classes begin or during one of the Thunderbird Day sessions offered in the summer. - Non-degree students may enroll for courses after degree-seeking students have pregistered.
-Non-degree students are enrolled through the Admissions Office and with the permission of the Instructor and the Academic Dean. - Pre-registered students must have a signed "payment plan" in place (by August 4 for the fall semester and January 4 for the spring semester) or the student's course schedule will be dropped.
+Students must press the "Submit Preferred Order and Notify" button on the registration screen to ensure the advisor receives an emailed request to approve the registration. - First-semester freshmen will register with their advisor during the mandatory New Freshman Orientation the week before classes. - Non-degree students may enroll for courses after degree-seeking students have pregistered.
+Non-degree students are enrolled through the Admissions Office and with the permission of the Instructor and the Academic Dean. - Pre-registered students must have a signed "payment plan" in place by the Last Day to Add/Drop for each semester or the student's registration will be dropped.
 Students awarded financial aid in an amount that covers the cost of attendance are not required to submit a payment plan.